If your insurer is not listed here, it is still possible that they will pay for lessons.

 Paying for lessons

-Most self-employed people can claim lessons against tax and some employers and private insurers (see below) pay for lessons.
+Most self-employed people can claim lessons against tax and some employers and private insurers (see below) will pay for lessons.

 Private medical insurance